inrupt/etl-tutorial/README.md

 **Note**: At this stage (i.e., by only configuring our triplestore via the ETL environment file), all triples will be added directly to the `default` Named Graph.
-For more information on how to populate Named Graphs-per-user Pod, see later in this documentation.
+For more information on how to populate separate Named Graphs per user, see later in this documentation.

 If your triplestore supports visualizing triples (such as GraphDB), then our data can already be intuitively inspected and navigated by starting at the